“Greater love has no one than this: to lay down one’s life for one’s friends.” —John 15:12-14

 Today, Memorial Day provides a stark contrast between the best of our nation’s selfless Patriot sons and daughters versus the worst of our nation’s selfish culture and consumerism.
 Astoundingly, some businesses actually promote a “Memorial Day Sale.”
 But Memorial Day is NOT for sale.
 Millions of Patriots have already paid the full price.

-Amid the reverent observances honoring the sacrifice of millions of American Patriots who defended Liberty in accordance with their sacred oaths “to Support and Defend” our Constitution, it is unfortunate that too many venders have commercialized Memorial Day.
+Amid the reverent observances honoring the sacrifice of millions of American Patriots who defended our nation, it is unfortunate that too many venders have commercialized Memorial Day.
 Indeed, Memorial Day has been sold out, along with Washington’s Birthday, Independence Day, Veterans, Thanksgiving and Christmas Days.
 And no wonder, given that government schools now substitute grossly adulterated and revisionist history for the civics courses which used to inform young people of their duty as citizens.

 Further eroding the meaning of heroic sacrifice, the word “hero” is ubiquitously applied, and often grossly misapplied, to anyone serving others in any capacity — most often by those who have little context for genuine heroics.
 I spent five years in law enforcement, serving and protecting others, but I am no “hero.”